rjones3141592/Geotastic-City-Guesser-Tracker/README.md

 ## Status

-This project is currently in progress; as of right now, only manual inputs of city names are possible.
-No releases are available at this time as it is still under production.
+This project is currently in progress; as of right now, both manual insertions and importing of files works!
 # Updates:

 7/23/2025 - Holy crap I got in contact with Edutastic (dev of Geotastic), there might be a major revamp of this project with the possibility of importing exported completed highscore hunts!